-You can also watch my YouTube video tutorial Face mask alternative DIY – a bucket hat DIY with clear face shield.
+You can also watch my YouTube video tutorial Face mask alternative DIY – a bucket hat DIY with a clear face shield.

 If you are interested in my other fast and easy sewing projects check out these tutorials:

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to sew your own bucket hat with a protective shield and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to sew your own bucket hat with a protective shield, and follow me on Pinterest for more tips, tutorials, and inspiration!

 Olga, it is very interesting to see how you make the bucket shield.
 Thanks for your instructions.
 My friend gifted a bucket hat with a face shield recently.
 And with multiple trials and errors, I have made my own face shields, cap/visor/bucket hat shields (themselves without hats), I have found that gauge 20 marine vinyl works the better for clarity to make the shields.
 Best